Charles Osgood

-Charles Osgood Wood III (born January 8, 1933), known professionally as Charles Osgood, is an American radio and television commentator, writer and musician.
-Osgood is best known for being the host of CBS News Sunday Morning, a role he held for over 22 years from April 10, 1994, until September 25, 2016.
-Osgood also hosted The Osgood File, a series of daily radio commentaries, from 1971 until December 29, 2017.
+Charles Osgood Wood III (January 8, 1933 – January 23, 2024) was an American radio and television commentator, writer, and musician.
+Osgood was best known both for being the host of CBS News Sunday Morning, a role he held for over 22 years from April 10, 1994, until September 25, 2016, and The Osgood File, a series of daily radio commentaries he hosted from 1971 until December 29, 2017.

-He is also known for being the voice of the narrator of Horton Hears a Who!, an animated film released in 2008, based on the book of the same name by Dr. Seuss.
+Osgood was also known for being the narrator of Horton Hears a Who!, an animated film released in 2008, based on the book of the same name by Dr. Seuss.
 He published a memoir of his boyhood in 2004.

-Childhood and education
+Early life and education

-Osgood was born in the Bronx, New York City in 1933.
+Osgood was born in Manhattan, New York City, on January 8, 1933.
 As a child, he moved with his family to the Liberty Heights neighborhood of Baltimore, Maryland.
 He attended St. Cecilia High School in Englewood, New Jersey.

-His memoir about growing up in Baltimore during World War II is called Defending Baltimore Against Enemy Attack (2004) and he recounts his perspective from age nine.
+His memoir about growing up in Baltimore during World War II is called Defending Baltimore Against Enemy Attack (2004) and in it he recounts his perspective from age nine.

 Osgood graduated from Fordham University in 1954 with a Bachelor of Science degree in economics.

 Early career

-For the first dozen years of his career, except as noted below Osgood used his legal name professionally either as "Charles Wood" or as "Charles O. Wood."

 WFUV Radio

 While attending Fordham, Osgood volunteered at the university's FM campus radio station, WFUV.
-He often played piano between records on his shows and frequently collaborated with other students including future actor Alan Alda and future producer and director Jack Haley, Jr.
+He often played piano between records on his shows and frequently collaborated with other students, including future actor Alan Alda and future producer and director Jack Haley, Jr.